 The smart ones are the developers that are catering their projects to the Chinese and increasing the price they sell it, to factor in paying higher commissions.

-The Rental Guarantee developers are law into their own, and because they guarantee a return, which is the main selling point and attraction for the buyer, the price of the unit securing the investment goes somewhat under the radar.
+The Rental Guarantee developers are a law onto their own, and because they guarantee a return, which is the main selling point and attraction for the buyer, the price of the unit securing the investment goes somewhat under the radar.
 This fact is, this is now becoming abused as the costs of the units are just becoming more and more expensive and are far removed from the actual value.

-These circumstances whether right or wrong are happening.
+These circumstances, whether right or wrong are happening.
 I think that the current situation of continued development in a city that has less than 30% occupancy with properties being purchased in volume for prices that are 40%-100% higher than others in the same area or some cases the same development could well continue for quite some time.

 As peculiar as it may be and going against the traditional trends, supply and demand is fundamentally the main factor.
 This governs the price of everything however in Pattaya the elements at play mean that even in an apparent state of oversupply with condominiums, new projects are still being launched, so it looks like the worst is yet to come.